Waccugol Nelaaɗo e Kaaba Kan

 The entire manuscript is available for download as a single PDF file.
 Because of the large size of this manuscript, it is also available in three PDF files.
 In addition, each page is available as a separate, larger, JPG file.
 If higher-resolution JP2 files are needed (WARNING: files average 15-20MB in size), please contact email@example.com.
 Fieldwork Team: M. Lamine Diallo (Lecturer of Wolof & Pular Languages) and Ahmed Diallo (Research Assistant).
 Technical Team: Dr. Vika Zafrin (Digital Scholarship Librarian, BU Libraries), Dr. Fallou Ngom (Director of the African Studies Library), Dr. Peter Quella (Assistant Director, African Studies Center), and Sarah Davis Westwood (PhD Candidate, Department of History).
 This collection of Fuuta Jalon Pular Ajami materials is copied as part of the African Studies Center’s African Ajami Library.
 This project is funded by the BU African Studies Center.
 We thank Prof. Tim Longman, past Director of the African Studies Center, and the entire African Studies team for their support.
 For Inquiries: Please contact Professor Fallou Ngom (firstname.lastname@example.org).

-The material is a tribute to the prophet Muhammad and the Kaaba.
-The material was written in 1954 in Juntu, Labe, Guinea.
+The material talks about a tribute to the prophet Muhammad and the story of the Kaaba.
+The material was written in 1952 in Dokkal, Fuuta Jalon.
 The material was digitized in Dakar, Senegal.
-The video contains Imraana Bah sharing biographical information and details related to the acquisition and contents of these Ajami materials.
+The video contains El hadj Alpha Oumar Diallo sharing biographical information and details related to the acquisition and contents of these Ajami materials.